Skip to main content

 3

-Use forcing moves (checks or threats) to drive the king toward a corner or edge where escape squares are most limited.
+Use forcing moves (checks or threats) to drive the king toward the edge or corner where escape squares are most limited.

 4